 Building A Pool With A New House

-When you are building a new home and you know that you want to have a pool you should keep a few things in mind.
-First is the placement of the pool in the back yard.
+When you are building a new home and you know that you want to have an in-ground pool you should keep a few things in mind.
+First is the placement of the inground pool in the backyard.
 It’s important that there are no utilities in that area such as electric service, sewer, waterline, and sprinkler mains.
 The next consideration is going to be elevation.
-The elevation of the house in relation to the lot height can have a big impact on what may need to happen in the back yard for a pool.
-If your builder sets the house too high or too low, it may save them money on excavation or grading but could add a lot of unnecessary expense to the pool project.
+The elevation of the house in relation to the lot height can have a big impact on what may need to happen in the backyard for an in ground pool.
+If your builder sets the house too high or too low, it may save them money on excavation or grading but could add a lot of unnecessary expense to the swimming pool project.

 As far as the electric service goes we simply look for 100 amps of available service capacity.
-This may seem like a lot to an electrician that has not done a pool hook up, but it is very comfortable when you add everything that may go on your new pool panel.
-Pump 20A, Lighting 15A, HEAT PUMP heater 50A, auto cover 20A, and electric outlets near the pool 20A Etc. If for some reason the service capacity was tight on the home we could do with less, but knowing you’re going to have a pool it cost nickels to plan for this up front.
+This may seem like a lot to an electrician that has not done a pool hook up, but it is very comfortable when you add everything that may go on your new swimming pool panel.
+Pump 20A, Lighting 15A, HEAT PUMP heater 50A, auto cover 20A, and electric outlets near the pool 20A, etc. If for some reason the service capacity was tight on the home we could do with less, but knowing you’re going to have an in-ground pool it cost nickels to plan for this up front.